sys-001/Sysbot/README.md

 - `"in_maintenance"` -> When in maintenance mode, bot will reply a custom written message and will ignore all commands.
 Can be `true` or `false`;
 - `"maintenance_msg"` -> Message sent by bot in maintenance mode;
 - `"password"` -> Password used to update the bot.
+->`"test_mode"` -> When in test mode, Sysbot will use Telegram Test Bot API (A.K.A.
+Deep Telegram Bot API); please note that you must create a bot with Deep Telegram's BotFather, and use its token, otherwise you will get a 401 Unauthorized Error.
+Can be `true` or `false`.
+P.S.: You can signup to Telegram Test even from [Telegram Web](https://web.telegram.org/?test=1).

 ### Creating commands and responses